Automotive a-class surfacing?

 this is just a form of modelling

-A common form of cad style is called solid-modelling, this treats parts in a more lifelike style where they behave as solid objects.
+A common form of cad style is called solid-modelling, this treats parts in a more lifelike way where they behave like solid objects.

-But all CAD software renders only the surface of the parts, so in a way all models are “hollow”.
+But all CAD software renders only the surface of the parts.
+In a way of looking at it, all CAD models are hollow.